 So there, in a nutshell, is a perfect example of the problem that needs to be fixed.
 It’s a global problem and I think most people are aware that politicians can’t always be relied upon to honour their promises.
-However, if enough people around the world, started responding to the blog/website, then it would be a problem that would tend to fix itself.
+However, if enough people, around the world, started responding to the blog/website, then it would be a problem that would tend to fix itself.
 Politicians, seeing what was going on, would soon begin to realise that choosing to believe in the climate emergency, and therefore acting accordingly, would now be the politically expedient thing to do and that putting out slogans and sound bites and then doing nothing or perhaps making things even worse, would not!
 The world would be watching what they did and not just listening to what they said!
-You see that fact is, unless the ‘powers that be’ can be persuaded to stop setting carbon neutral targets off in the distance for other people to, therefore, achieve (2050 is a common one) and start taking the sorts of actions that are absolutely required to actually counter global warming, this problem is just going to get worse.
+You see that fact is, unless the ‘powers that be’ can be persuaded to stop setting carbon neutral targets off in the distance presumably for other people to, therefore, achieve (2050 is a common one) and start taking the sorts of actions that are urgently required to actually counter global warming now, this problem is just going to get worse.
 Much worse!

 Just some thoughts and possible objections:

 I suspect that some people would say something along the lines of, “This will never work because people tend to vote on the basis of loyalty to a particular party and expecting them, en masse, to change their voting habits is fanciful and unrealistic”.